 The 2023 conference coincides with the 30th anniversary of the WFAE, founded in 1993, during 'Tuning of the World: The First International Conference on Acoustic Ecology' at the Banff Centre for the Arts.

-Midnight October 1, 2022 - call for proposals closes
+EXTENSION - Midnight October 15, 2022 - call for proposals closes

 November 1, 2022 - accepted proposals notified